MeetM/Fills-Alert-Bot/README.md

 - We ask for "view" only API access.
 If you accidentaly give us API details with "trade" access, we will reject it.
 - We do not and will not sell any information you give us to any third party.
 - You can ask the bot to remove the API details and stop the alerts anytime.
+- The bot will never suggest or recommend you to make any trades (No pump and dump)

 ### Support or Contact